-I am an Assistant Professor of Religion in the Department of Philosophy and Religious Studies at Middle Tennessee State University.
+I am an Associate Professor of Religion in the Department of Philosophy and Religious Studies at Middle Tennessee State University.
 I teach courses on Method and Theory in the Study of Religion.
 My areas of specialization are North American Religions; Cultural Anthropology; Sociology of Religion; Discourse Analysis; Religion and Diversity in the Public Sphere.

 My research contributes to the Anthropology of Christianity and challenges some of the core assumptions that scholars of religion make about Christian beliefs, practices and identity.
 This work provides a critical methodology that can be translated into classroom discussions that engage issues surrounding intersections between religion, politics, gender and popular culture.